awslabs/benchmark-ai/README.md

 #### Via the "no frills" instantiation

 This form also does a full instantiation of the Anubis service (infrastructure and orchestration services).
 However, with this installation mechanism you will **not** get any of the CI/CD benefits provided by code pipeline.
-This means that to apply any updates you would have to do so explicitly by re-issuing the command.
+This means that to apply any updates you would have to do so explicitly by re-issuing the command or by using the appropriate flags that give you control down to the service level ([see documentation for more details](docs/anubis-setup.md)).
 The "no frills" option is more high touch, and as such offers a bit more control over what services get updated, when and how.

 ``` bash
 # Assuming PWD is `benchmark-ai`